It was like walking on a giant snow cone.

 Nature rarely fails to impress, but it really outdoes itself when it comes to Patagonia’s Perito Moreno Glacier.

-Found in Los Glaciares National Park, the majestic glacier is one of Argentina’s top sights for good reason.
-At 30 kilometres wide and taking up 254 square kilometres, the glacier is larger than the entire city of Buenos Aires.
+Found in Los Glaciares National Park, the majestic glacier is a must-do on every Patagonia itinerary, and one of the top Argentina tourist attractions for good reason; at 30 kilometres wide and taking up 254 square kilometres, the glacier is larger than the entire city of Buenos Aires.
 Nestled in the Andes mountain range, Perito Moreno is interestingly one of only a few glaciers in the world that’s advancing, rather than retreating.

 Our group organized by Walk Patagonia had departed from the charming tourist town of El Calafate early that morning, pulling up to the Bajo de Las Sombras port on the shores of shimmering Lago Argentino to board the boat that would sail us to the glacier.
 Despite the comfortable seats inside, most of us opted for the open-air deck, angling for the best view of what was sure to be epic scenery.